 Does cheese seem like a mystical ingredient that takes some sort of wizardry to produce?

 Good news – it’s not that complicated.
-Cottage cheese is an excellent place to start, and you can make a batch appear before your very eyes with just three ingredients, and not a magic wand in sight.
+Cottage cheese is an excellent place to start when approaching unfamiliar territory, and you can make a batch appear before your very eyes with just three ingredients, and not a magic wand in sight.

 You’ll be surprised to discover what a breeze it can be to manifest fresh, fluffy clouds of curds in your own kitchen.